inmnin/EKD-ICANN2024/README.md

 After setting the parameters, you can run finetune_teacher.py.
 The teacher's weights fine-tuned for a particular dataset will be saved in the corresponding folder Teacher_Model/xxx_Model/(xxx means data_set_type).

-After doing the above, you can start running the MAKD method.

 # 2. run MAKD method in main.py:
 In experimenting with the MAKD method, please change **train_type** to **"makd"** (or other methods of comparison), and **data_set_type** to the corresponding dataset name (movie,takeaways,data4,shopping or hotel) in main.py.
 Then set the epochs as **15**, and set the **ALPHA** on different datasets to the best parameters we provided: